Sopan777/100-Days-of-python/README.md

 - **Professional** - Days 082 - 100

 ## Scheme of Work
-- Day 001 - Printing, Commenting, Debugging, String Manupulation and Variables
+- Day 001 - Working with Variables in Python to Manage Data
+- Day 002 - Understanding Data Types and How to Manipulate Strings